How Pokémon TCG Set Codes Work (ME2, SV3.5 & More)

 What is a Pokémon TCG set code?

 A Pokémon TCG set code is a short label used to identify a specific expansion within a broader era.
-Collectors, sellers, and grading companies use set codes because they’re quick, consistent, and reduce confusion — especially when different sets have similar names.
+Collectors, sellers, grading companies and card databases often use set codes because they are quick, consistent and reduce confusion.

 Think of set codes as shorthand.

-Instead of writing the full expansion name every time, a code like SV3 instantly tells you which era and release order the set belongs to.
+Instead of writing the full expansion name every time, a code like SV03 quickly tells you which era and release order the set belongs to.

-Modern expansions usually follow a simple pattern: an era prefix + a number that increases as new main sets are released.
-In the Scarlet & Violet era, you’ll commonly see codes like:
+Modern Pokémon TCG expansions usually follow a simple pattern: an era prefix followed by a number.
+In the Scarlet & Violet era, that prefix is commonly shown as SV.

 Example code